ory/fosite/README.md

 [![Build Status](https://travis-ci.org/ory-am/fosite.svg?branch=master)](https://travis-ci.org/ory-am/fosite?branch=master)
 [![Coverage Status](https://coveralls.io/repos/ory-am/fosite/badge.svg?branch=master&service=github)](https://coveralls.io/github/ory-am/fosite?branch=master)

 Fosite is in active development.
+Most of the framework is done and tested.
 We will use gopkg for releasing new versions of the API.
 Be aware that "go get github.com/ory-am/fosite" will give you the master branch, which is and always will be *nightly*.
 Once releases roll out, you will be able to fetch a specific fosite API version through gopkg.in.